NomicFoundation/hardhat/docs/tutorial/4-contracts/README.md

-# 4. Creating and compiling smart contracts
+# 4. Writing and compiling smart contracts

-Now onto the fun stuff!

 We will create a simple token smart contract.
-Token contracts are used (mostly) to exchange or store value.
-We won't focus on the Solidity code on this tutorial, but there are some important features you need to know:
+Token contracts are used to exchange or store value.
+We won't focus on the Solidity code of our contract on this tutorial, but there are some important rules we defined you need to know:

 - There is a fixed amount of tokens and cannot be changed
 - The fixed amount of tokens is assigned to the address that deploys the contract